libor-vilimek-finbricks/spring-boot-keycloak-react-frontend/README.md

 # spring-boot-keycloak-react-frontend
-Tutorial/Example for integration between keycloak and spring boot and integrating with client app
+Tutorial/Example for integration between keycloak and spring boot and integrating with client app.

+If you follow the installation guide, you will have Java Spring Boot backend, React Frontend and Keycloak running on your local machine integrated to each other

+* Frontend (React) will allow you to login with user through Keycloak and obtain JWT token
+* Java Spring Boot Backend will connect to Keycloak, validate JWT token sent from Frontend and return Keycloak userId
+* Keycloak provides the Authentication (this example provides Docker commands and Terraform scripts to setup Keycloak automatically)

 This example is based on two projects.
-The changes are minimal, all credits go to Nishada and Baeldung, the purpose of this project is to present minimalistic frontend+java spring+keycloak integration with easy-to-set-up
+The changes are minimal, most credits go to Nishada and Baeldung.

 ### Baeldung - A Quick Guide to Using Keycloak With Spring Boot
 https://github.com/eugenp/tutorials/tree/d4136a922d78411557ec6a30bfea17a37fb5b3b8/spring-boot-modules/spring-boot-keycloak